Bontonfilm

 Bontonfilm is a Czech film company.
 It was founded in 1994 by transformation from Lucernafilm Video (successor of Ústřední půjčovna filmů).

-As of 2020, Bontonfilm holds a 15% market share being 2nd largest Czech distributor (behind Falcon a.s., Cinemart, Vertical Entertainment a.s. and Bioscop a.s.).
+As of 2022, Bontonfilm holds a 10.4% market share being 4th largest Czech distributor (behind Falcon a.s., Cinemart and Bioscop a.s.).

 History

 Bontonfilm is linked with Bonton company that as founded in 1990 to produce music.
 Bonton eventually expanded to film industry and acquired Lucernafilm Video which became Bontonfilm.
 Bontonfilm quickly became biggest Czech film distributor with about 30% share of the market.